Learn how to install an Excel add-in and fix the disappearing add-in ribbon using a few simple steps. Don’t forget to enable the Developer tab!

 When the unblocking method does not help, you must move the file (folder) to a trusted location.

-How to add an Excel add-in to the Trusted Location?
+How do you add an Excel add-in to the Trusted Location?

 If you have not found your default add-in folder, use the path below: